 \section{Introduction}

-Large language models have rapidly advanced code generation~\cite{chen2021codex,austin2021mbpp,li2022alphacode}, motivating their application to hardware description languages~\cite{liu2023verilogeval,liu2024openllmrtl,liu2025rtlcoder}.
-RTL generation is a more demanding setting than software synthesis: a design must be syntactically valid, synthesizable into gates, functionally correct under simulation, \emph{and} efficient in area and timing~\cite{lu2024rtllm,pinckney2025verilogeval}, four requirements that software-style evaluation metrics cannot simultaneously capture.

-Register-transfer-level design represents the primary productivity bottleneck in the chip development cycle.
-Authoring synthesizable hardware descriptions for a competitive system-on-chip demands that engineering teams simultaneously satisfy functional correctness, timing closure, and area budgets across every module in a potentially million-gate design.
-This highly constrained process is measured in months to years per tape-out, and RTL authoring consumes a dominant share of pre-silicon engineering effort.
-Automated RTL generation could compress this cycle substantially by shifting human effort from authoring to reviewing and verifying, but only if generated designs satisfy the full synthesis stack.
-Passing a simulation testbench is necessary but not sufficient for a design to be ready for physical implementation; synthesis-aware quality evaluation, rather than simulation pass rate alone, is the appropriate criterion for assessing whether LLM-generated RTL can realistically substitute for expert-authored designs in production flows.
+Large language models have advanced code generation~\cite{chen2021codex,austin2021mbpp,li2022alphacode}, motivating their application to hardware description languages~\cite{liu2023verilogeval,liu2024openllmrtl,liu2025rtlcoder,wang2024llms}.
+RTL generation is a more demanding setting than software synthesis: a design must be syntactically valid, synthesizable into gates, functionally correct under simulation, \emph{and} be area- and timing- efficient~\cite{lu2024rtllm,pinckney2025verilogeval}.
+Software-style evaluation metrics cannot capture them.
+Register-transfer-level (RTL) design is the primary productivity bottleneck in the chip development cycle: engineering teams must satisfy function correctness, timing closure, and area budgets across every module of a potentially million-gate design, a process consuming months to years per tape-out.
+Automated RTL generation could compress this cycle by shifting effort from authoring to reviewing, but only if generated designs satisfy the synthesis stack.
+Passing a simulation testbench is necessary but not sufficient; synthesis-aware quality evaluation assesses whether LLM-generated RTL can substitute for expert written ones.

-Existing HDL benchmarks evaluate primarily syntax validity or functional pass rates~\cite{liu2023verilogeval,thakur2024verigen,liu2024openllmrtl,pinckney2025verilogeval}, which do not distinguish designs that merely pass a testbench from those that also compile into efficient hardware.
-Benchmark conclusions can be further distorted by evaluator artifacts~\cite{liu2023humanevalplus,siddiq2024faultinstars,aleithan2025swebench}, a concern compounded in RTL by the absence of synthesis-stage quality measurement in most prior work.
-The gap between simulation correctness and synthesis readiness is not merely quantitative: a design may pass all testbench assertions yet contain constructs that no synthesis tool can map to gates (behavioral \texttt{initial} blocks, while loops with non-constant bounds, or system tasks such as \texttt{\$display} embedded in synthesized modules).
-More subtly, a functionally correct and synthesizable design may still incur area or timing penalties of 2--5$\times$ relative to an expert reference, rendering it unsuitable for competitive process nodes.
-Neither failure mode is detectable by simulation alone, making a synthesis-in-the-loop evaluation pipeline necessary for measuring hardware-grade model capability.